Welcome to the big branding questionnaire.

 How Much Does Branding Cost?

-Asking about the cost of branding is often the first place people go when considering their project.
+Asking about the cost of branding is often the first question people ask when considering their project.

-In fact, we get asked about the cost of branding so much, we wrote a post about exactly that.
-Click here to check out “How Much Does Branding Cost?”
+In fact, we get asked about the cost of branding so much, we wrote a post about exactly that, which answer the big question of exactly: “How Much Does Branding Cost?”

 To recap on some of the key points: